t0mer/ocr-docker/README.md

 # OCR-Docker
 ## Extract text from images & pdf files

-OCR-Docker is a Python & [Flask](https://flask.palletsprojects.com/en/1.1.x/) powerd, easy to use system that hepls us to easely extrat text from images and pdf files in multiple languages.
+OCR-Docker is a Python & [Flask](https://flask.palletsprojects.com/en/1.1.x/) powered, easy to use system that helps us to easily extract text from images and pdf files in multiple languages.

 ## Features